 The community comes out to celebrate this twice annual event, with the other night in November.
 Dozens of locals presenting their best music, poetry, and short stories make the event standing room only, so get there early for a seat.

-Start making plans for the new year and see how many fantastic weekend trips you can fit in.
-The more of Alaska you explore, the more you’ll love it!
+Start making plans for the new year and see how many fantastic winter festivals in Alaska you can fit in.
+The more of The Last Frontier you explore, the more you’ll love it!
 And we’re sure you’ll agree that the best times of the year are spent with your loved ones enjoying all our unique state has to offer.

-Have you visited any of these exciting things to do in Alaska?
+Have you tried any of these exciting things to do in Alaska?
 Tell us about it in the comments below.